US and Ukraine agree to terms on natural resources and reconstruction deal: Ukrainian official

 By Victoria Butenko, Nick Paton Walsh and Gul Tuysuz, CNN

+Negotiations have been ongoing for days over a deal that could grant the US access to Ukraine’s rare earth minerals as part of wider negotiations to end Russia’s invasion, as well as US involvement in a reconstruction fund for Ukraine.

-The source said the terms were agreed after “everything unacceptable was taken out of the text and it is now more clearly spelt out how this agreement will contribute to Ukraine’s security and peace.”
+The Ukrainian official said the terms were agreed after “everything unacceptable was taken out of the text and it is now more clearly spelt out how this agreement will contribute to Ukraine’s security and peace.”

+Details of the agreement are not yet known, but a major sticking point had been a demand from the Trump administration to a $500 billion share of Ukraine’s rare earths and other minerals in exchange for the aid the US had already provided Kyiv, which was previously rejected by Zelensky.

 The US has not confirmed whether the terms of a deal have been agreed.
-However, Ukrainian President Volodymyr Zelensky is now expected to travel to Washington in the coming days.
+However, Zelensky is now expected to travel to Washington this week.

+European leaders have also stressed the necessity for security guarantees for Ukraine as a condition for any future peace talks between Moscow and Kyiv.
+Following his meeting with Trump, French President Emmanuel Macron on Monday proposed boosting Ukraine’s military capabilities, and – if requested – to deploy British and French troops to keep the peace.

+British Prime Minister Keir Starmer, who will visit the White House on Thursday, has said a US “backstop” is needed for any Ukraine peace deal, which could potentially include security guarantees, American intelligence cooperation, air support and heavy lift transport.

-The news comes after the same source told CNN on Monday that Ukraine was ready to agree to a deal that would grant the United States access to its rare earth minerals in return for US involvement in a reconstruction fund for Ukraine.
-The source said the Americans had resisted security guarantees being included in the draft.
+News of an agreement came after the same source told CNN the Americans had resisted security guarantees being included in the draft.

 The precise wording regarding Ukraine’s security in the latest draft was unclear.